act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of Included in the Accessibility Tree'
 [instrument]: #instrument-to-achieve-an-objective 'Definition of Instrument to Achieve an Objective'
 [just before]: #just-before 'Definition of Just Before'
-[keyboard actionable]: #keyboard-actionable-element 'Definition of Keyboard Actionable Element'
 [landmark]: https://www.w3.org/TR/wai-aria-1.1/#landmark_roles 'List of Landmark Roles'
+[mechanism]: https://www.w3.org/TR/WCAG21/#dfn-mechanism 'WCAG definition of Mechanism'
 [non-repeated content]: #non-repeated-content 'Definition of Non-Repeated Content'
 [perceivable content]: #perceivable-content 'Definition of Perceivable Content'
 [sc241]: https://www.w3.org/TR/WCAG21/#bypass-blocks 'Success Criterion 2.4.1 Bypass Blocks'
-[sequential focus navigation]: https://html.spec.whatwg.org/multipage/interaction.html#sequential-focus-navigation 'HTML definition of Sequential Focus Navigation'
 [tech aria11]: https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA11 'Technique ARIA11: Using ARIA Landmarks to Identify Regions of a Page'
 [tech g1]: https://www.w3.org/WAI/WCAG21/Techniques/general/G1 'Technique G1: Adding a Link at the Top of each Page that Goes Directly to the Main Content Area'
 [tech g123]: (https://www.w3.org/WAI/WCAG21/Techniques/general/G123) 'Technique G123: Adding a Link at the Beginning of a Block of Repeated Content to Go to the End of the Block'